 Other prominent disclosure methodologies include the UN-backed Science Based Targets Initiative (SBTi), which unveiled a pilot framework containing recommendations for drafting and validating emission targets.

 Banks’ exposure to climate risk spans both their wholesale and retail sectors.
-The wholesale banking business is primarily susceptible to transition risks, since clients include companies, governments, and public sector enterprises that must take significant strides to reduce or offset carbon emissions.
-Many of these entities may also need to adjust to changes in consumer behavior and prepare for new policies from regulators.
+The wholesale banking business is primarily susceptible to transition risks, since clients include companies, governments and public sector enterprises that must take significant strides to reduce or offset carbon emissions.
+Many of these entities may also need to adjust to changes in consumer behaviour and prepare for new policies from regulators.

 Transition risks are elevated in sectors that still rely on carbon-intensive technologies, have limited insurance availability, or need significant effort to become more energy-efficient.
-These organizations are likely to be scrutinized by regulators, consumers, and environmental advocates, and effects on credit can vary depending on asset-level considerations.
+These organisations are likely to be scrutinised by regulators, consumers, and environmental advocates, and effects on credit can vary depending on asset-level considerations.

 Banks should also take steps to evaluate the ways in which extreme weather events could impact loan-to-value ratios within their portfolios.
 Differences in each property market will impact the way that property values in those locations will respond to climate events.
 Banks can use data from past weather events that occurred in their portfolios to guide those assessments.15

 As highlighted above, each industry sector has certain unique elements/dynamics, and capturing those differences and nuances will be key.
 As is typical in other areas of climate risk analysis, gaining access to the right data and imposing the right assumptions may take some effort.